munir-zarea/syringe-control/README.md

 # Syringe-Control

 **Syringe-Control** is a ROS2 package that enables servo control using joystick inputs.
-The servo's position is adjusted based on the joystick's movement, with serial communication between a ROS2 node and an Arduino.
+The servo's position is adjusted based on the joystick's movement, with device input communication between a ROS2 node and an Arduino.

 ## Features